1282977870-ops/Smart-Security-Patrol-System/README.md

 # Smart Security Patrol System

 ## Project Overview
 Smart Security Patrol System is an ESP32-based embedded intelligent patrol robot designed for security monitoring.
-The robot uses ultrasonic and line sensors to detect obstacles and boundaries, then changes its behaviour using a Finite State Machine (FSM).
+The robot uses an ultrasonic sensor and a simulated boundary sensor to detect obstacles and unsafe boundaries, then changes its behaviour using a Finite State Machine (FSM).

 ## Specialisation
 Option A – Embedded Intelligence (Wokwi)